boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 ### Acceptance: Stage five of software debugging.

-A quick change to resolve it and all of a sudden everything was working as it should.
+A quick change to resolve the above, never process whitespace characters and all of a sudden everything was working as it should.

 ```
 -------------------------------------------------------------------------------